milgra/zenmusic/TECH.md

 ui_generator - collects views, sets up texture channels, renders view bitmaps in background thread ui_manager - it has the root view for the ui, resends views to generator when add/remove happened

+modules - components isolated from each other mtlib - core library for memory management, containers ui - ui handlers/components

 ## 2. Development ##